Business energy: the only way is up!

 What can small businesses do now?

-The overriding message in the news right now is that all energy consumers should be to run a business energy price comparison and switching tariffs if they can.
+The overriding message in the news right now is that all energy consumers - business or domestic - should be comparing their energy prices and switching tariffs if they can.

 You can ease the strain of impending business energy price rises by: